-Alone I roamed by the ocean’s shore,
+Alone I roamed by the ocean’s shore, And watched

 The wrestling waves in brawling roar—

-Alive with Thine own restless life.
+Bounding with Thine own restless life.

 A kindly, spreading, sentinel tree

 Waved friendly arms to comfort me—

 Its leaves and branches swayed in tender lullaby‐rhyme, Conveying a message that I knew was Thine.

 I saw the gaugeless, mystic sky;